maheshsabnis/ASPNETCore-Softeg-Aug-2020/ReadMe.md

 Add admin@myuser.com to the Administrator Role.
 (Write this logic in 'Configure()' method)
 1. RoleController, can be accessed only by Administrator Role users
 2. Modify the RoleController to assign Role to User

+EX 7: CReate a Custom Middleare that will log the information of  Each Expcption Request  into database with excpeiton information as follows
+	- User Name (Read this from the Request Header)
+		- HttpCOntext.Request.Headers.Authorization
+			- Provide the USer Name
+		- Exception Message
+		- The Model Data Passed as Request.
+			- Write a custom Exception class that will read all the Model Errors
+				- ModelState
+Mail the solution on sabnis_m@hotmail.com